Why is My Dog Shaking?

 Shakes or Tremors in Specific Parts of the Body

 If your dog is shaking their head more than usual, check inside their ears.
 There might be something in there causing irritation that needs to be removed (like grass seeds).
-Redness, swelling, and discharge are all signs of infection, so if you see any of this, contact your veterinarian and schedule an appointment.
+Redness, swelling, and discharge are all signs of infection; if you notice any, contact your veterinarian and schedule an appointment.

-In older dogs, development of tremors in one or more limbs can occur.
-If it’s happening a lot, and especially if there’s limping or dragging of the limb, have it checked out by your vet.
-Depending on what’s causing these muscle tremors - massage treatment, anti-inflammatories, and even a change of diet might help to make your buddy more comfortable.
+In older dogs, the development of tremors in one or more limbs can occur.
+If it's happening a lot, and especially if there's limping or dragging of the limb, have it checked out by your vet.
+Depending on what's causing these muscle tremors, massage treatment, anti-inflammatories, and even a change in diet might help make your buddy more comfortable.

 Most of the reasons for shaking are external and short-lived.
 Once your dog has warmed up, cooled down or calmed down, the shaking goes away.

-Sometimes though, shaking can be a symptom that something’s medically wrong.
-Here are some of the medical conditions and illnesses that can lead to shaking…
+Sometimes, though, shaking can be a symptom that something's medically wrong.
+Here are some medical conditions and illnesses that can cause shaking…

-• Skin conditions.
+- Skin conditions.
 Shaking is a common reaction to irritation, which could be due to parasites such as ticks and fleas, infections, or allergic reactions.
-Along with the shakes or trembles, your dog might also be scratching more than usual.
+Along with the shakes or tremors, your dog might also be scratching more than usual.

-• Seizure disorders.
-A seizure can show itself in various ways, including tremors, muscle twitching, drooling, chomping, falling to the ground and loss of consciousness.
+- Seizure disorders.
+A seizure can manifest in various ways, including tremors, muscle twitching, drooling, chomping, falling to the ground, and loss of consciousness.

-With many conditions, the earlier you can spot a problem and get medical attention, the better the outcome for your pet (with poisoning, emergency treatment is a MUST!).
+With many conditions, the earlier you can spot a problem and seek immediate veterinary attention, the better the outcome for your pet (with poisoning, emergency treatment is a MUST!).

-So, if your dog is shaking - and especially if that shaking is accompanied by any other symptoms, don’t ignore it.
+So, if you've noticed your dog is shaking - and especially if that shaking is accompanied by any other symptoms, don't ignore it.
 Get it checked out as soon as possible.

 Everypaw Dog Insurance